filamentgroup/loadJS/README.md

 ## Contributions and Bug Fixes

 Both are very much appreciated—especially bug fixes.
 As for contributions, this project's goals are to keep things very simple and utilitarian, so if we don't accept a feature addition, it's not necessarily because it's a bad idea.
 It just may not meet the goals of the project.
 Thanks!

+Additional details can be found in [the CONTRIBUTING.md file](./CONTRIBUTING.md).